samuelxyz/trialyzer/README.md

 Usage:
 - Once you have the above packages installed in your environment, run `trialyzer.py`.
     - I'll probably get around to a requirements.txt eventually maybe possibly.
+- Trialyzer requires a pretty big console window for certain features.
+If you get a curses error, you may have to increase your window size and/or decrease font size.

 ## Motivation